Professor Alec Chrystal

 Petros Katsoulis is a PhD Candidate in Finance at Cass Business School, London.
 He holds an MSc in Mathematical Trading and Finance with Distinction (top 10%) from Cass Business School and a BSc in Financial and Management Engineering from the University of the Aegean.
 He worked as a risk analyst at ICE Clear Europe before starting his doctoral studies and his current research interests lie in macroprudential regulation and the stability of the banking sector in the presence of central clearing.

-André F. Silva is a PhD candidate in Finance at Cass Business School currently visiting the International Monetary Fund (IMF).
+André F. Silva completed his PhD candidate Finance at Cass Business School in 2018 and works as a Visiting Economist the International Monetary Fund (IMF) in 2017-2018.
 His main research interests are banking regulation and supervision, financial intermediation and access to finance.
 André’s most recent papers examine the role of banks’ strategic liquidity mismatch decisions on financial sector stability, the benefits and risks associated with financial inclusion and the credit supply and real effects of bank bail-ins.

 In the past, he visited the European Central Bank (ECB) and the European Banking Authority (EBA) where he was investigating the exposure of the European Deposit Insurance Scheme to potential bank failures and the effect of bank capital regulation on access to finance of SMEs, respectively.
 André was also a Teaching Assistant at both Cass Business School and London Business School, covering courses at the Executive, MBA, MSc and Undergraduate levels.